Year of entry 2024

 Learning and teaching

-We use a variety of teaching and learning methods to help you make the most of your studies.
 These will include lectures and seminars in which a high level of student engagement and discussion is expected plus online learning.
-You are encouraged to carry out significant advanced levels of independent legal research.
+You're encouraged to carry out significant advanced levels of independent legal research.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-Assessment is by a variety of methods but primarily involves written assignments.
-We assess the dissertation through your submission of a written piece of work of up to 15,000 words.
+Assessment is undertaken by a variety of methods but primarily involves written assignments.
+We assess the dissertation through your submission of a written piece of work of up to 10,000 words.

 English language requirements